Sterling Highway MP 157-169 Rehabilitation

 - Environmental document (Categorical Exclusion) approved.

 - Geotechnical investigations.

 - Alaska DOT&PF survey staff will be working within the project area during the summer and fall of 2023.

 - Construction is anticipated to begin in spring 2024.

 Welcome!
 The Alaska Department of Transportation and Public Facilities (DOT&PF) is proposing improvements to Sterling Highway Milepost 157-169: Anchor Point to Baycrest Hill.

-The objective of this project is to restore the structural integrity, increase safety, reduce congestion, and improve travel efficiency of the Sterling Highway from MP 157-169.
+The objective of this project will be to restore structural integrity, improve safety, reduce congestion, and improve travel efficiency of the project corridor.
 Anticipated work will include new roadway pavement, additional shoulder width and the addition of passing/climbing lanes, replacement of bridges and culverts and stabilization of stream banks.

 This project is being completed using a combination of state and federal funds and is being developed in accordance with Federal Highway Administration (FHWA) guidelines.

 The proposed improvements will include new pavement, earthwork, signing, and drainage structures to extend the life of the existing facility.

 - Rehabilitate the roadway (e.g. new pavement and earthwork)